Theanine Supplement

 5. Found in Lipton?

-Therefore, tea buds harvested early in spring will contain much higher levels than matured leaves harvested later in the year.
+Therefore, tea buds harvested early in spring will contain much higher levels than mature leaves harvested later in the year.

 If you are a tea drinker, you may be disappointed to learn that typical green tea sold in the Western hemisphere contains less than 10 milligrams per cup.

-So if you want natural occurring l-theanine, switch over to a high grade green tea, which may contain as high as 50 milligrams per cup.
+If you want natural occurring l-theanine, switch over to a high grade green tea, which may contain as much as 50 milligrams per cup.

 6. Which Is Better?
 Natural Or Synthetic?

-They don't say it on the label, but those l-theanine you found in a bottle is manufactured using enzymes rather than extracted from tea leaves.
+They don't say it on the label, but the l-theanine you found in a bottle is manufactured using enzymes rather than being extracted from tea leaves.

-The process was invented by Japanese company Taiyo, manufacturer of the Suntheanine product.
+The process was invented by the Japanese company Taiyo, manufacturer of the Suntheanine product.

 It was approved in Japan for unlimited use in food in 1964.
 Fancy some l-theanine in chocolate, soft drinks and even cosmetics?
-That is how widespread this supplement is used in Japan.
+That is how widely this supplement is being used in Japan.

-What are the advantages and disadvantage of synthetic over natural occurring theanine?
+What are the advantages and disadvantage of synthetic over naturally occurring theanine?

 Natural Versus Synthetic